Remote predictability of quantum measurement outcomes: Appendix

 Let the two eigenvalues of the operator $\tr_{A}\left(\sigma \otimes \mathbb{I} \mathcal{D}_A(\psi)\right)$ are denoted by $\epsilon^M_1$ and $\epsilon^M_2$ ($\epsilon^M_1 \geq \epsilon^M_2$).
 Now the determinant of the matrix $\tr_{A}\left(\sigma \otimes \mathbb{I} {\mathcal{D}_A(\psi)}\right)$ is $-p_0p_1s_\theta^2\sigma_{00}^2$, which is negative and thus $\epsilon^M_1$ and $\epsilon^M_2$ have opposite signs.
 This implies

-Now $\Delta_M^2>\Delta_S^2$ if
+Now $\Delta_{\mathcal{D}_A(\psi)}^2>\Delta_\psi^2$ if

-Now we will show that there exist range of parameters for the choice of measurement, given in Eq. \eqref{dekha}, and a large set of pure entangled states, such that the above condition will be satisfied.
+Now we will show that there exists a range of parameters for the choice of measurement, given in Eq. \eqref{dekha}, and a large set of pure entangled states, such that the above condition will be satisfied.
+Thus the condition $\Delta_{\mathcal{D}_A(\psi)}^2>\Delta_\psi^2$ becomes